Astroraf/dsc-central_tendency_warmup/README.md

 # Task 3
 Calculate the variance and standard deviation of the sample of track lengths.

-For now, just user the number of tracks in the sample as the denominator.
+Since it is a sample, use the number of tracks minus 1 in the sample as the denominator.

 ```python